Swatanabe13/Senior-Design---Arduino/README.md

 # Senior Design - Arduino Code

-This repository contains the source code for our senior design project.
+This repository contains the source code for the communication between the Signal Generator, Arduino, and Raspberry pi.